christopherhjung/c-compiler/lib/googletest/googletest/docs/advanced.md

                          testing::PrintToStringParamName());
 ```

-Providing a custom functor allows for more control over test parameter name
+Providing a custom functor allows for more control over test declarations name
 generation, especially for types where the automatic conversion does not
-generate helpful parameter names (e.g. strings as demonstrated above).
+generate helpful declarations names (e.g. strings as demonstrated above).
 The
 following example illustrates this for multiple parameters, an enumeration type
 and a string, and also demonstrates how to combine generators.
 It uses a lambda
 for conciseness: